 Commander David Shepherd, first officer aboard the USS Melbourne on its way to an assignment to Cardassia Prime, its first post war assignment.
 Taking Rear Admiral Warren Cole and his staff and Federation Ambassador and former Federation President Jaresh Inyo and his staff to Cardassia Prime.

-They will be returning in a few days to pick up Admiral Cole, while Jaresh Inyo will be staying on as the acting head of government until they legitimately elect a civilian run government, that hopefully won't get overthrown in a military coup like the last one.
+They will be returning in a few days to pick up Admiral Cole, while Jaresh Inyo will be staying on as the acting head of government until they legitimately elect a civilian run government, one that hopefully won't get overthrown in a military coup like the previous one.

 David was happy with the Melbourne's assignment as is it meant they'd be making a stop at Starbase Deep Space 9 where he served for nearly five years until his reassignment the day the war began.